lorenzolfm/lorenzolfm/README.md

 ### Hello World 👋

 My name is Lorenzo.
-I'm a developer, currently working with cryptocurrencies.
+I'm a developer that wants to fix the money.